- Admissions & Aid

 Moravian is blessed with buildings that existed prior to the founding of our country.
 These facilities speak to the rich heritage of Moravian, and deserve appropriate care and restoration.
 Comenius Hall is our signature building, but is in serious need of repairs, renovations and upgrades in order to maintain the structure and meet 21st century teaching standards.
 Collier Hall of Science, though cutting edge when it opened in 1971, is now 40 years old and is showing its age.
 In addition, laboratories and other teaching spaces are in need of significant renovations to keep pace with the rapidly changing fields of biology, chemistry and physics.

 Other pressing facility needs prompted the College to move forward with two recent projects: the HILL (Hurd Integrated Living and Learning) residence hall and the new Fitness Center.
 The HILL, completed in 2009, houses 230 students on the historic Priscilla Payne Hurd Campus in downtown Bethlehem.
-The Fitness Center, adjacent to the Briedegam Field House, will be completed in December and provide our students with almost 10,000 square feet of space, making it one of the largest fitness centers among all colleges in the Lehigh Valley.
+The Fitness Center, adjacent to the Briedegam Field House, was completed in December 2011 and provides our students with almost 10,000 square feet of space, making it one of the largest fitness centers among all colleges in the Lehigh Valley.

 Endowment for Students, Faculty and Programs